 Distributions show how the data is distributed over its entire range.
 If the data is very irregularly distributed, the resulting model will probably be of poor quality.

 Histograms are used to see how continuous variables are distributed.
 Continuous variables usually have a normal (or gaussian) distribution.

 For example, the following figure depicts a histogram for the noise generated by different airfoil blades.

 As we can see, this variable has a normal distribution.
 22% of the airfoil blades in the data set emit a sound around 127 dB.

 Pie charts are used to see the distribution of binary or nominal variables.
-It is desirable that this type of variables are uniformly distributed.
+This type of variable should be uniformly distributed.

-The following figure shows the pie chart for the customers of a bank that purchase a bank deposit in a marketing campaing, which is a binary variable.
+The following figure shows the pie chart for the customers of a bank that purchase a bank deposit in a marketing campaign, which is a binary variable.

-Approximately 85.5% of the customers do not purchase the product 14.5% do purchase it.
-Therefore, this variable is not well-balanced, which means that there are much more negatives than positives.
+Approximately 85.5% of the customers do not purchase the product, 14.5% purchase it.
+Therefore, this variable is not well-balanced, which means many more negatives than positives.

 Box plots also provide information about the shape of the data.
-They display information about the minimum, maximum, first quartile, second quartile or median and third quartile of every variable.
+They display information about every variable’s minimum, maximum, first quartile, second quartile (or median), and third quartile.
 They consist of two parts: a box and two whiskers.